 Seven simple steps to get you out of financial bondage.

-Obviously, it takes a bit more work than that, but it really is that simple.
+Obviously, it takes a bit more work than that, but the foundation really is that simple.

 The Total Money Make-Over is Ramsey’s directional book.